Payam-PJD/ROC-extractor/README.md

 # ROC-extractor
- A web-based python for extracting ROC data and sensitivity and specificty from image.
+ A tool for extracting ROC data and sensitivity and specificity from image.